hightemp/https_proxy/README.md

 # Secure HTTP Proxy Server

 This is a simple implementation of a secure HTTP proxy server in Go.
-The proxy server uses basic authentication and supports HTTP tunneling via the `CONNECT` method.

 ## Features

 - Secure TLS connection
 - Basic authentication
-- HTTP tunneling with `CONNECT` method
 - Configurable via a YAML file

-## Requirements

-- Go 1.16 or higher

 ## Installation